Leaving Ohio State

 As you prepare to leave Ohio State, complete the following items to ensure you can access and receive important information and updates from the university, including tax documents:

-• Review and update your home contact information, particularly your email and mailing addresses, in Workday.
+• Review and update your home contact information, particularly your email, mobile number and mailing addresses, in Workday.

 • Note and keep record of your Employee ID (available on your Workday profile page) and Ohio State username (name.#).